The observed Fisher information attached to the EM algorithm, illustrated on Shepp and Vardi estimation procedure for positron emission tomography: A small numerical example

-The tissue landscape consists of seven pixels, in which the tumor charges are $[1 \ 2 \ 3 \ 4 \ 3 \ 2 \ 1]$.
-There are as many detectors $d$ (playing the role of detector pairs) as pixels $b$, and the probability that a charge at pixel $b$ will be detected at detector $d$ is modelled as the (properly edge-corrected) discretized normal density $\Phi({{d-b+{1 \over 2}} \over {\sigma/\sqrt{b}}})-\Phi({{d-b-{1 \over 2}} \over {\sigma/\sqrt{b}}})$, where $\Phi$ is the standard normal cumulative distribution function.
-The term $\sqrt{b}$ introduces some heterogeneity in the splitting quality of pixels, and the term $\sigma$, taken as $1$ and as $1.5$, introduces some global difference in detection quality.
+The tissue landscape consists of seven voxels, in which the tumor radiotracer values are $[1 \ 2 \ 3 \ 4 \ 3 \ 2 \ 1]$.
+There are as many detectors $d$ (playing the role of detector pairs) as voxels $b$, and the probability that an annihilation event at voxel $b$ will be detected at detector $d$ is modelled as the (properly edge-corrected) discretized normal density $\Phi({{d-b+{1 \over 2}} \over {\sigma/\sqrt{b}}})-\Phi({{d-b-{1 \over 2}} \over {\sigma/\sqrt{b}}})$, where $\Phi$ is the standard normal cumulative distribution function.
+The term $\sqrt{b}$ introduces some heterogeneity in the splitting quality of voxels, and the term $\sigma$, taken as $1$ and as $1.5$, introduces some global difference in detection quality.
 Figure \ref{figprob} displays the two probability matrices.

-Figure \ref{figtumor} displays the tumor, and for each of the two scenarios the tumor estimate, based on sample size 100 for $\sigma=1$ and 1000 for $\sigma=1.5$.
+Figure \ref{figtumor} displays the tumor, and for each of the two scenarios the tumor radiotracer estimate, based on sample size 100 for $\sigma=1$ and 1000 for $\sigma=1.5$.
 The EM algorithm was run for each scenario 10000 times, and the empirical covariance matrices of the MLE were recorded, as well as the observed Fisher information for one of the runs.
 Figure \ref{figtumor} displays the empirical and observed standard errors, practically indistinguishable.
-The observed standard error at pixel $b$ is the square root of the $b$-diagonal element of the inverse of the $ 7 \times 7$ observed Fisher information.
-The $3$-point inversion approximates the observed standard error at pixel $b$ by the square root of the middle diagonal element of the inverse of the $ 3 \times 3$ minor of the observed Fisher information centered at $(b,b)$.
+The observed standard error at voxel $b$ is the square root of the $b$-diagonal element of the inverse of the $ 7 \times 7$ observed Fisher information.
+The $3$-point inversion approximates the observed standard error at voxel $b$ by the square root of the middle diagonal element of the inverse of the $ 3 \times 3$ minor of the observed Fisher information centered at $(b,b)$.
 The $1$-point inversion simply takes ${1 \over {\sqrt{Fisher(b,b)}}}$.
 These approximations by inverses of minors of the observed Fisher information will have to be studied carefully in real applications.

 Table \ref{tableFisher} presents the correlation matrices obtained from the covariance matrices of the MLE, empirical (below the diagonal) and observed (theoretical, above the diagonal).
 The upper and lower halves come out practically the same at the resolution of two digits.
-There is a marked difference in the decay rate of correlations as detectors get away from the pertinent pixel.
+There is a marked difference in the decay rate of correlations as detectors get away from the pertinent voxel.